Rev. Margaret Minnicks is an ordained Bible teacher. She writes about spirituality as well as many other topics.

 Pew Research Center Study

 The Pew Research Center is a 14-year-old organization based in Washington, D.C. that keeps track of studies.
 The studies include those on public opinions, social issues, and religious-related issues in the United States.

 The organization is also responsible for gathering information concerning other issues and polls.
 The Pew Research Center handles many different areas of public interest.
 Religion is one of the center's main areas.

 Some Americans admit they go to church for different reasons.
-Here are some of the reasons they go to church.
+Here are some of the reasons they say they go to church regularly.

-- About 2 in 3 go to church because of their kids.
+- About 2 in 3 go to church because of their children.

 - Some people go to church out of obligation.

 - People want to receive a word to help them with what they are going through.

 - Some go to church hoping to feel God’s presence.

 Unfortunately, some of the above wishes are not met.
 Therefore, people choose to stay home.
 About 1 in 5 adults who go to church on a regular basis say they do not usually feel God’s presence.
 Only 1 person in 4 says he doesn't usually feel a sense of community and fellowship.
 About 4 in 10 say they do not feel a connection to God or to God's people.